HasithaHewakuruppu/Distributed-File-System/README.md

 3) Add some files into the DesignatedFolder
 4) Run the seeder code in another terminal
 5) Run the client code in another terminal
-6) Try requesting a file that is already in the DesignatedFolder
+6) Try requesting a file that is already in the DesignatedFolder from the client code
 7) Try requesting something not in the DesignatedFolder
 8) Try adding, deleting, and renaming contents in the DesignatedFolder
-9) Then try asking to see if your expectation of it being in the DesignatedFolder is matched when queried from the client
+9) Then try asking to see if your expectation of it being in the DesignatedFolder is matched when queried from the client code